TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 }
 ```

-* A large part of the states language is concerned with specifying how to extract the values that a task needs from the input to the state and in turn map results from the task to the output of the state.
+A large part of the states language is concerned with specifying how to extract the values that a task needs from the input to the state and in turn map results from the task to the output of the state.
 In contrast, this is just regular code in Lambda durable functions.
-* The states language also supports more complex workflow patterns including Parallel execution, Maps, and Choices.
+The states language also supports more complex workflow patterns including Parallel execution, Maps, and Choices.

 # Retries

-* Failing tasks can be automatically retried based on a declared error strategy
+Failing tasks can be automatically retried based on a declared error strategy.

 ```json
   "Step1": {